The Akita dog is one precious creature! A native of the Far East, this Japanese dog is known as a Japanese National

-Some of the common personality traits of an Akita include them beign: highly intelligent, courageous and alert.
+Some of the common personality traits of an Akita include them being: highly intelligent, courageous and alert.
 In fact, this breed is often acquired to work as either a guard dog and/or hunting dog throughout the world.

 If you’re looking for a great dog breed to scare off intruders or play the role of protector within your household, you’ve definitely found one in an Akita.

 But let’s not…

-“Pigeon hole” the Akita, because in addition to being a great guard dog, they’re also very loveable and affectionate to the ones they love which is why both of those words should also be used to describe their temperament as well.
+“Pigeon hole” the Akita, because in addition to being a great guard dog, they’re also very lovable and affectionate to the ones they love which is why both of those words should also be used to describe their temperament as well.